abcdesktopio/docs/opsdocs/docs/cloudproviders/digitalocean/digitalocean.md

 To get more details about the install applications process, please read the [Setup applications guide](https://www.abcdesktop.io/4.1/setup/kubernetes_abcdesktop_applications/)

-Then reload the web page with the desktop of `Philip J. Fry` New applications are now listed in the dock of `plasmashell`.
+Then you just need to reload the web page with the desktop of `Philip J. Fry` New applications are now listed in the dock of `plasmashell`.

 ![abcdesktop for fry with applications](../img/abcdesktop-hompage-port30443-login-fry-applications.png)